Got The Scoop On The Gardner Museum Art Heist? You Have 4 Days To Earn $10 Million

 Wait until 2018, and that reward will be slashed in half.

 The artworks are, collectively, worth more than $500 million, but they're so recognizable that they're believed to be nearly impossible to sell.
-No one knows where they are.
+No one knows where they are; at least, no one has told the museum or the FBI.

 Twenty-seven years later, the museum has empty frames on its walls — reminders of the art that isn't there.